Muirfield/pocketmine-plugins/WorldProtect/README.md

 * /motd : Shows the world's *motd* text
 * add : Add player to the authorized list
+* banitem|unbanitem : Control items that can/cannot be used
 * border : defines a border for a world
 * gm : Configures a world's gamemode
 * lock : Locks world, not even Op can use.